P0nt05/CortexResponder_DuoUserAccount/README.md

 The UserID is used to change the "status" of the particular user.

 ## How to install:
-  * Install Responder via git clone into the Responder folder from your Cortex installation.
+  * Install Responder via git clone into the Responder folder from your Cortex installation
+  * Install necessary python modules from the requirements.txt (pip install -r requirements.txt)
   * Restart Cortex to initialize the new Responder "systemctl restart cortex"
   * Add the ResponderConfig
   * ![ResponderConfig](/ResponderConfig.jpg)